mankyd/htmlmin/docs/quickstart.rst

 For single invocations, there is the :class:`htmlmin.minify` method.
 It takes input html as a string for its first argument and returns minified html.
-It accepts multiple different options that allow you to tune the amount of minification being done with the defaults being the safest available options::
+It accepts multiple different options that allow you to tune the amount of minification being done, with the defaults being the safest available options::

   >>> import htmlmin